eclipse-sw360/sw360/README.md

 * Jackson Annotations 2.9.8
 * Jackson Core 2.9.8
 * Jackson Databind 2.9.8
+* libthrift 0.13

 In order to build you will need:

 * A git client
 * Apache Maven 3.6.X
-* Apache Thrift 0.13.0
+* Apache Thrift 0.13

 http://maven.apache.org/download.html#Installation

 Then, you must install Apache Tomcat, CouchDB.
 And, Java of course.

 The software is tested with with debian 8, debian 9, ubuntu 16.04, ubuntu 18.04, macosx 10.8 - 10.14.
-We run Liferay with PostgreSQL 9.X or 10 as the Liferax requires, but HSQL (provided with the liferay bundle) runs also OK.
+We run Liferay with PostgreSQL 9.X or 10 as the Liferay CE requires, but HSQL (provided with the liferay bundle) runs also OK.

 ### PROBLEMS